|Tim Roufs||extended search|

 That sermon is called wii$-ko-máy wii$-ko-dI'n.
 You know what? wii$-ko-máy, wii$-ko-máy, gI-wi$-kó-mI-mI-mI'm wi$-^$-kodI'n . . . wii$-ko-dI'n, wii$-ko-dI'n, is something they're going to discuss very heavy to the others, to the relatives.
 Yea, wii-ko-may wii-ko-dIm means "something they're going to discuss very heavy."

 It's not legal until the sermon is over.
 Then the old man, the old man,(18) says, "I bless."

 . . .
-And then, when that's approved, they both get a handhold, a handshake, from the people who came to the feast.
-The onlookers OK it, then they hold their hand.
+And then, when that's approved, they both get a handhold -- sort of like a handshake -- from the people who came to the feast.
+The onlookers approve it, then they hold their hands.

 Didn't they do it in a big way?